West (band): Story of Pre-debut

 In an interview with Myōjō (Shueisha) after their debut, they revealed the circumstances until their debut.
-During the appearance of the play "ANOTHER," in which six members other than Fujii appeared in September 2013, it was informed by the staff of Johnny & Associates that they would debut as seven members, including Hamada, Kamiyama, and Fujii.
+During the appearance of the play "ANOTHER," in which six members other than Fujii appeared in September 2013, it was informed by the staff of Starto Entertainment that they would debut as seven members, including Hamada, Kamiyama, and Fujii.
 After that, the members had a meeting about their group's name and debut song, and they thought it would be unveiled at "Johnny's Count Down Live," held on December 31, 2013.
-However, shortly before the concert, the Johnny & Associates told them that they would appear at the concert as Kansai Johnny's Jr., and then all of them were told that they had no longer appeared.
+However, shortly before the concert, the Starto Entertainment told them that they would appear at the concert as Kansai Johnny's Jr., and then all of them were told that they had no longer appeared.

 After the situation changed repeatedly, they were informed that they would actually be at the concert, so they needed to go to Tokyo from Osaka.
 However, only four members, Shigeoka, Nakama, Kiriyama, and Kotaki, were boarded the Shinkansen.
 During the meeting in Tokyo, Nakama asked the staff why they were gathered without the other three members, and the staff told that they would debut as a group of four members.
 They told the other three members about the debut a few hours before the Countdown Concert started.
 Although they appeared in the concert afterward, the four members were not in the mood to smile at all during the performance.
 Immediately after, during the Kansai Johnny's Jr. concert held on January 4, 2014, the four members could not even meet the other three members because of the debut, and Nakama stated in the interview, "It was like hell."

 The four members continued to ask for the debut with the other three members, and they were finally able to debut as a group of seven members.
 Shigeoka mainly asked about the debut, and several members answered, "It was Shigeoka.
 He did not give up from the beginning."
 Regarding this matter, Shigeoka responded, "I accepted it once when I was told that we would debut with four people, but I could not give up my hope.
 I desired to include the three members who were not involved initially, but that reason was not enough.
 I wanted the group to be nationally famous, so I believed that three members were absolutely essential for that."